solana-labs/solana/docs/src/proposals/transactions-v2.md

 attempting to fetch a versioned transaction which will indicate that they must upgrade.

-The RPC API should also support an option for returning fully decompressed transactions to abstract away the indexing details from downstream clients.
+The RPC API should also support an option for returning fully expanded transactions to abstract away the mapping details from downstream clients.

 ### Limitations

 - Max of 256 accounts may be specified in a transaction because u8 is used by compiled instructions to index into transaction message account keys.
-Indexes can hold up to 2^16 keys.
-Smaller indexes is ok.
-Each index is then u16
+- Address maps can hold up to 2^16 addresses because mapping entries are encoded as `u16` in transactions.
-- Transaction signers may not be specified using an on-chain account index, the full address of each signer must be serialized in the transaction.
+- Transaction signers may not be specified using a mapping, the full address of each signer must be serialized in the transaction.
 This ensures that the performance of transaction signature checks is not affected.
-- Hardware wallets will probably not be able to display details about accounts referenced with an index due to inability to verify on-chain data.
+- Hardware wallets will probably not be able to display details about accounts referenced through mappings due to inability to verify on-chain data.
-- Only single level indexes can be used.
-Recursive indexes will not be supported.
+- Only single level address maps can be used.
+Recursive maps will not be supported.

 ## Security Concerns

 ### Resource consumption

 Enabling more account inputs in a transaction allows for more program invocations, write-locks, and data reads / writes.
-Before indexes are live, we need transaction-wide compute limits and increased costs for write locks and data reads.
+Before address maps are enabled, transaction-wide compute limits and increased costs for write locks and data reads are required.

 ### Front running

-If the addresses listed within an index account are modifiable, front running attacks could modify which index accounts are accessed from a later transaction.
-For this reason, we propose that any stored address is immutable and that index accounts themselves may not be removed.
+If the addresses listed within an address map account are modifiable, front running attacks could modify which mapped accounts are resolved for a later transaction.
+For this reason, we propose that any stored address is immutable and that mapping accounts themselves may not be removed.

-Additionally, a malicious actor could try to fork the chain immediately after a new index account is added to a block.
-If successful, they could add a different unexpected index account in the fork.
-In order to deter this attack, clients should wait for indexes to be finalized before using them in a transaction.
+Additionally, a malicious actor could try to fork the chain immediately after a new address map account is added to a block.
+If successful, they could add a different unexpected map entry in the fork.
+In order to deter this attack, clients should wait for mappings to be finalized before using them in a transaction.
 Clients may also append integrity check instructions to the transaction which verify that the correct accounts are used.

 ### Denial of service

-Index accounts will be read very frequently and will therefore be a more high profile target for denial of service attacks through write locks similar to sysvar accounts.
+Address map accounts will be read very frequently and will therefore be a more high profile target for denial of service attacks through write locks similar to sysvar accounts.

-Since stored accounts inside index accounts are immutable, reads and writes to index accounts could be parallelized as long as all referenced addresses are for indexes less than the current number of addresses stored.
+Since addresses stored inside map accounts are immutable, reads and writes can be parallelized as long as all referenced map entries are activated.

 ### Duplicate accounts

-If the same account is referenced in a transaction by address as well as through an index, the transaction should be rejected to avoid conflicts when determining if the account is a signer or writeable.
+Transactions may not load an account more than once whether directly through `account_keys` or indirectly through `address_mappings`.

 ## Other Proposals

 1) Account prefixes

-Needing to pre-register accounts in an on-chain index is cumbersome because it adds an extra step for transaction processing.
+Needing to pre-register accounts in an on-chain address map is cumbersome because it adds an extra step for transaction processing.
 Instead, Solana transactions could use variable length address prefixes to specify accounts.
 These prefix shortcuts can save on data usage without needing to setup on-chain state.

 However, this model requires nodes to keep a mapping of prefixes to active account addresses.
 Attackers can create accounts with the same prefix as a popular account